tendermint/tendermint/docs/architecture/adr-versions.md

 They must have distinct identifiers so that peers know which one they are joining and so validators and users can prevent replay attacks.

-Call this the `NetworkName`.
+Call this the `NetworkName` (note we currently call this `ChainID` in the software.
+In this ADR, ChainID has a different meaning).
 It represents both the application being run and the community or intention of running it.

 Peers only connect to other peers with the same NetworkName.